 Melissa Falb has been a member of the MacPhail piano faculty since 1998.
-In addition to teaching both private and group lessons, she is also the Director of Group Instruction.
+In addition to teaching both private and group lessons, she is also the Director of Program Operations.

 She enjoys working with students of all ages and levels but she particularly enjoys introducing young beginners to the piano and getting them excited and motivated to continue.
 Melissa’s teaching approach blends a fun and relaxed atmosphere with creative exploration and high expectations.
 Students enjoy their lessons and the music that they play while having clear goals and a desire to reach their highest potential.
 Students are encouraged to play a variety of styles and Melissa invites students to suggest pieces they would like to play.
 Lesson activities include playing assigned pieces (either written or by ear), technical drills and warm-ups, reading and rhythm exercises, composing, ear-training and music-related games (for younger students).
 Students are invited to perform in both a fall and spring studio recital.